Humegon Side Effects

 Generic Name: menotropins

-Note: This page contains information about the side effects of menotropins.
-Some of the dosage forms included on this document may not apply to the brand name Humegon.
+Note: This document contains side effect information about menotropins.
+Some of the dosage forms listed on this page may not apply to the brand name Humegon.

 For the Consumer